artplay254/artplay254/README.md

 - 👦 Teenage developer passionate about growth and learning
 - 🏠 Living in Lipetsk, Russia
-- 🌍 Dreaming of Norway ❄️
+- 🌍 Dreaming of Norway 🇳🇴
 - 💪 I love sports, parkour, 5am cold showers, and pushing limits
-- 💡 Passionate about coding, creating, and learning every day
+- 💡 Passionate about building, creating, and learning every day
 - 🐧 Using Arch Linux, btw
 - ⚡️ Favorite shows: *Dragon Ball* & *The Flash*